Softball: Professional leagues

 Women's Professional Fastpitch (WPF) is a professional women's softball league in the United States and was formerly the National Pro Fastpitch (NPF) and then the Women's Pro Softball League (WPSL).
-The new WPF league will launch in June 2022.
+The WPF league launched in June 2022.
+In 2024, a new professional league called the Association of Fastpitch Professionals launched with 4 teams.

 The late 1970s to early 1980s marked a brief era for men's professional softball in the United States.

 International competition

 Softball is played in over a hundred countries around the world.
-The highest governing body for the sport, the International Softball Federation (ISF), has 113 member countries (excluding dependent territories).
-The ISF holds world championships in several categories.
+The highest governing body for the sport, the World Baseball Softball Confederation (WBSC), has 190 member countries (excluding dependent territories).
+The WBSC holds world championships in several categories.

-The Amateur Softball Association is the National Governing Body of Softball for the United States pursuant to the 1976 Amateur Sports Act.
+USA Softball is the National Governing Body of Softball for the United States pursuant to the 1976 Amateur Sports Act.
 Due to the popularity of the sport, there are a multitude of governing bodies such as the United States Specialty Sports Association, International Softball Congress and the National Softball Association.

-The ISF holds the ISF Women's World Championship tournaments in several categories.
+The WBSC holds the Women's Softball World Cup tournaments in several categories.
 The tournament in each category is held every four years—two years from 2010.
 The most recent tournament was XII Women's World Championship in June, 2010.
 All World Championships use a Page playoff system and are in fastpitch.
 There are also several World Cups held at 4-year intervals in different categories.

 New Zealand became the Men's World Champions winning the world title in 2013.
 Prior to that, Australia won the World Championship in 2009 and New Zealand had won the previous three tournaments before that.

 In the Junior Men's World Champions in 2012, Team Argentina won the world title.